 ♥ My cookies turned out cakey and/or crumbly and/or didn’t spread.
 What happened?

-It’s extremely important to measure both the oats and flour correctly using the spoon-and-level method or a kitchen scale.
+It’s extremely important to measure both the oats and flour correctly using the this method or a kitchen scale.
 Too much of either will dry out the cookies and leave them crumbly instead of chewy.
 This is especially true for the oats!
 Oats act like little sponges and soak up moisture in the cookie dough.

 ♥ What are instant oats?

 Yes!
-To make your own instant oats, measure the same amount of old-fashioned oats.
+To make your own instant oats, measure the same amount of old-fashioned rolled oats.
 Add them to a food processor, and pulse 7-10 times or until about half of their original size.
 Proceed with the recipe as directed.

 ♥ I don’t have whole wheat flour.
 What can I use instead?

 White whole wheat flour, whole wheat pastry flour, and all-purpose flour will all work as substitutes.
 Use the same amount of any of these.
 For my preferred gluten-free flour alternative, see below.